scott-middleton/Pokemon/Readme.md

 Test Coverage: Increase end-to-end and UI tests to ensure app reliability and stability.
 I could also test more varied scenarios and edge cases in the Unit tests.

-Dark Theme Styling: Refine dark theme for a polished user interface.
+Dark Theme Styling: Refine dark theme as currently the colours remain a little off.

 Navigation: Introduce Navigation component or Jetpack Compose for streamlined navigation and simplified UI development.